scarlinj/Challenge-2-Professional-Portfolio/README.md

 # 2-Portfolio
 Module 2 Challenge: Professional Portfolio

-This is a page to display my projects as I work through a bootcamp.
+This is a page to display my projects as I learn more about web development.
 You can view a profile with little about myself, various sections to display my projects, Github links, contact information, along with links at the top for each section.
 I will update the page as I progress.

 Find my deployed portfolio here: https://scarlinj.github.io/Professional_Portfolio/